A "Case Study in Science"

 PART I: INTRODUCTION

-Termites in 30 million-year-old amber and
+Termites in 30 million-year-old amber and laboratory breakdowns of their DNA patterns

 [Smithsonian, 1993, v.
 23 (23), p.
 29]

-used with kind permission of
+used with kind permission of the photographer, Henry Groskinsky

 You have several days before you and your colleagues must decide the fate of the dinosaurs before a world audience anxious to know your decision.
-Before reaching any conclusions, however, you need to understand more about the science of cloning; genetic engineering of ancient DNA; how to develop a dinosaur embryo and successfully raise it to adulthood; animal husbandry issues related to supporting a living, adult dinosaur under post-Mesozoic conditions; safety issues; ethical issues, etc.
+Before reaching any conclusions, however, you need to understand more about the science of cloning; genetic engineering of ancient DNA; how to develop a dinosaur embryo and successfully raise it to adulthood; animal husbandry issues related to supporting a living, adult dinosaur under post-Mesozoic conditions; safety issues; ethical concerns, etc.

-High Court Judges (8)
+High Court Judges (4)

 responsible for making final decision after hearing from two teams of specialists